Skip to main content

 Reporting expenses

-When you report expenses on the Report Transactions screen, the expenses generally create a liability, or a loan, for the business.
-In the above example, an owner, Matt P paid $342 for office supplies with a personal credit card.
+When you report expenses on the Report Transactions tool, the expenses generally create a liability, or a loan, for the business.
+For example, a $1,000 transaction that was paid by the owner for office supplies with a personal credit card.

 Reporting this transaction, results in 2 changes to their books:

-A new loan was created in their balance sheet called Due-to owner - Matt P for $342.
+2. A new loan was created in their balance sheet called Due-to owner - ״name״ for $1,000.

-When the business reimburses Matt P, this loan balance will be 0.
+When the business reimburses the owner, this loan balance will be 0.

 Reporting income

-When you report income on the Report Transactions screen, the income will create an asset, or a receivable, for the business.
+When you report income on the Report Transactions tool, the income will create an asset, or a receivable, for the business.

-For example, let’s say a B2B customer paid an invoice for $2,500 by check and the check was deposited directly into Matt P’s personal bank account, the owner of the business.
+For example, let’s say a B2B customer paid an invoice for $2,500 by check and the check was deposited directly into the owner's personal bank account.

 Reporting this transaction, results in 2 changes to their books:

-A loan to a related party is created called Due-to-from owner - Matt P for $2,500.
+2. A loan to a related party is created called Due-to-from owner for $2,500.

-When Matt P transfers this cash to the business , this balance will be 0.
+When the owner transfers this cash to the business , this balance will be 0.